michaelrourke/searchControllerDemo/README.md

 It seems to relate to the extra interposed UINavigationController you get when in Compact mode.

-If you do either of the following it will work correctly
+If you do either of the following it will work correctly:

-    - run in Regular (ipad or iPhone Plus in Landscape)
+1. run in Regular size class (ipad or iPhone Plus in Landscape)
-    - change the "showDetail" segue that pushes APLMainTableViewController to modal
+2. change the "showDetail" segue that pushes APLMainTableViewController to modal
-    - reroute the "showDetail" segue that pushes APLMainTableViewController to bypass the Detail UINavigationController (yes this breaks device rotation and resizing - but demonstrates how it relates to the extra UINavigationController )
+3. reroute the "showDetail" segue that pushes APLMainTableViewController to bypass the Detail UINavigationController (yes this breaks device rotation and resizing - but demonstrates how it relates to the extra UINavigationController )

 This code is a combination of the default project for UISplitViewController and the Apple demo of UISearchController.